AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 We could open the `/etc/ssh/ssh_config` file and sure enough, on line 19, we would find some configuration directives.
 Let's skip this for now, though, as we'll have plenty of time to examine the configuration file soon enough.

-Just a few lines later, we can see that `ssh` reports it is connecting to the server at the address we gave it, and that the connection succeeds (the connection is "`established`").
-Right after that, `ssh` tries loading its own identity files (its *client (host) keys*), but finds that none exist ("`No such file or directory`").
+Just a few lines later, we can see that `ssh` reports it is connecting to the server at the address we gave it, and that the connection succeeds ("`Connection established.`").
+Right after that, `ssh` tries loading its own identity files, its *client [host] keys*, but finds that none exist ("`No such file or directory`").
+This isn't an error, exactly, since none exist because we haven't created any yet.
 Finally, we see the beginning of an authentication attempt as `ssh` reports it is `Authenticating to 172.16.1.11:22 as 'vagrant'`.
 Here's that chunk of the output in full:

 ```
 debug1: Connecting to 172.16.1.11 [172.16.1.11] port 22.